IndigoCoke390/Interactions/README.md

 This is a bot to interact with people and make your conversations more interesting

+HOW TO INSTALL

+1. replace the token in index.js
+2. start the bot
+3. enjoy

 commands you can do

 ![help command](https://i.imgur.com/5ibvX4G.png)